-Based on empirical research, in 2009, McKinsey & Company suggested a dramatic alternative to the traditional purchase funnel.
-Their research was founded on interviews with 20,000 businesses in the USA, Germany and Japan.
+Based on empirical research, in 2009, McKinsey & Company suggested dramatic alternative customer journey models to the traditional purchase funnel.
+Their research was founded on interviews with 20,000 businesses in the USA, Germany, and Japan.

 Align – be part of the initial consideration

 Ensure the business is aligned to the customers.
 Fish where there are fish!
 No point using Facebook if customers don’t use this channel.
 One of the challenges is that business to business (B2) often feel the need to establish a Facebook channel even if their customers don’t use it.

 Link – integrate all aspects of the brand